-The Southern Poverty Law Center filed a federal lawsuit challenging Alabama laws that refuse to recognize lawful same-sex marriages – unconstitutional laws that created legal obstacles for a man suing over the wrongful death of his husband.
+The Southern Poverty Law Center filed a federal lawsuit challenging Alabama laws that refused to recognize lawful same-sex marriages – unconstitutional laws that created legal obstacles for a man suing over the wrongful death of his husband.

 The lawsuit was filed on behalf of Paul Hard, whose husband was killed in a car wreck in 2011.
-It sought to overturn the state’s Marriage Protection Act, a 1998 law that bans the recognition of same-sex marriages from other states, and the Sanctity of Marriage Amendment, which enshrined this ban in the constitution in 2005.
+It sought to overturn the state’s Marriage Protection Act, a 1998 law that banned the recognition of same-sex marriages from other states, and the Sanctity of Marriage Amendment, which enshrined this ban in the constitution in 2005.

-The suit also demands that Hard receive his rightful share of the proceeds from a pending wrongful death suit, and that Alabama issue a corrected death certificate for his deceased husband, David Fancher, listing Hard as the surviving spouse.
+The suit also demanded that Hard receive his rightful share of the proceeds from a pending wrongful death suit, and that Alabama issue a corrected death certificate for his deceased husband, David Fancher, listing Hard as the surviving spouse.

-Hard and Fancher were married in Massachusetts in May 2011, and Fancher died in a Prattville, Ala., hospital the following August while the two were living in Montgomery.
+Hard and Fancher were married in Massachusetts in May 2011, and Fancher died in a Prattville, Alabama, hospital the following August while the two were living in Montgomery.
 When Hard arrived at the hospital following an early morning crash, a receptionist refused to give him any information about Fancher, telling him he was not a member of Fancher’s “family” and that gay marriages weren’t recognized in Alabama.
 After a half hour of inquiries, a hospital orderly finally told Hard, “Well, he’s dead.”

 Adding to the indignity, a funeral home director cited Alabama law in insisting that the death certificate indicate Fancher was never married.
 Hard is now suing the trucking companies involved in the wreck; Fancher collided in the dark with a large truck strewn across the northbound lanes of Interstate 65 north of Montgomery.